--Emotional and Behavioral Health Expresses a range of emotions appropriately, such as excitement, happiness, sadness, and fear.
+- Emotional and Behavioral Health direction from adults.
+Follows simple rules, routines, and directions.
+Shifts attention between tasks and moves through transitions with minimal direction from adults.
+Expresses a range of emotions appropriately, such as excitement, happiness, sadness, and fear.
 Refrains from disruptive, aggressive, angry, or defiant behaviors.
 Adapts to new environments with appropriate emotions.
 English Language Development Receptive English Language Skills Participates with movement and gestures while other children and the teachers dance and sing in English.
-Acknowledges or responds non-verbally to common words or phrases, such as "helle", "good-bye", "snack time", "bathroom", when accompanied with adult gestures.
-Points to body parts when asked, "Where is your nose, hand, leg,?"
-Comprehends and responds to increasingly complex and varied English vocabulary, such as, "which stick is the longest?", "Why do you think the caterpillar is hungry?"
+Development Engagement in English Literacy Activities English.
+Acknowledges or responds non-verbally to common words or phrases, such as "helle", "good bye", "snack time", "bathroom", when accompanied with adult gestures.
+Points to body parts when asked, "Where is your nose, hand, leg?"
+Comprehends and responds to increasingly complex and varied English vecabulary, such as, "which stick is the longest?", "Why do you think the caterpillar is hungry?"
 Follows multi-step directions in English with minimal cues or assistance.
-Expressive English Language Skills Engagement in English Repeats word or phrase to self, such as "bue", while group sings, "The Wheels on the Bus" or "brush teeth" after lunch.
+Repeats word or phrase to self, such as "bus", while group sings, "The Wheels on the Bus" or "brush teeth" after lunch.
 Requests items in English, such as "car, milk, book, ball."
 Uses one or two English words, sometimes joined to represent a bigger idea, such as "throw ball".
-Uses increasingly complex and varied English vocabulary.
+Uses increasingly complex and varied English vecabulary.
 Constructs sentences, such as "The apple is round," or "I see a fire truck with lights on."
-Demonstrates eagemess to participate in songs, Literacy Activities rhymes and stories in English.
+Demonstrates eagerness to participate in songs, rhymes and stories in English.
 Points to pictures and says the word in English, such as "frog, baby, run."
 Learns part of a song or poem in English and repeats it.
 Talks with peers or adults about a story read in English.
-Tells a story in English with a beginning, middle and end from a book or about a personal experience,
+Tells a story in English with a beginning, middle and end from a book or about a personal experience.